jperkel/Mapping-tools-examples/README.md

 Simple examples of mapping in R, created for a Nature Toolbox article by Jeffrey Perkel, published 5 June 2018. [https://www.nature.com/articles/d41586-018-05331-6]

 Click the 'Launch Binder' button above to launch an interactive RStudio session in the cloud, in which you can explore and execute two RMarkdown notebooks.
+(Executable versions of these examples also are available on [Code Ocean](https://codeocean.com/capsule/4725205/tree/v1) and [Nextjournal](https://nextjournal.com/jperkel/mapping-examples-in-nextjournal).

 Live versions of these documents are also available at:
 https://rpubs.com/j_perkel/London